OXID-eSales/developer_documentation/development/modules_components_themes/module/tutorials/override_functionality.rst

 For overwriting the shop templates, or some parts of them (blocks), register your module templates in the templates/blocks sections.
 Read more about the ``metadata.php`` under the link for the latest version here: :doc:`here </development/modules_components_themes/module/skeleton/metadataphp/index>`.

+.. todo: check if logger demo modules need to be adapted for OXID 7